 - 5. BYOB: Students are not allowed to serve alcoholic beverages themselves or bring their own. - 6.
 Types of Alcohol: Beer and wine are the only permissible types of alcohol.
 Hard liquor is prohibited from being served on-campus and university funds are prohibited from being used to purchase hard liquor under any circumstances.
-This includes mixed drinks with hard liquor. - 7.
+This includes mixed drinks with hard liquor.
+Student groups will not be reimbursed for any hard liquor or mixed drink purchases at on- or off-campus and may be subject to disciplinary action if it is determined university funds were used for these purchases. - 7.
 Amount of Alcohol: The amount of alcohol obtained for a student group event must be calculated based on the number of expected attendees multiplied by the duration of the event.
 Reasonable calculations should be used such that excessive consumption is not encouraged.
 Sponsors should plan a maximum of one drink per person of legal drinking age per hour at the event.

 The following formula should be sufficient for any event: To calculate the number of servings of alcoholic beverages, multiply the number of hours of a party by the expected number of guests in attendance that are of legal age to drink.
-For example, a total a of 800 individual 12-ounce servings of beer would be permitted for 200 guests of legal drinking age at a 4-hour party.
+For example, a total of 800 individual 12-ounce servings of beer would be permitted for 200 guests of legal drinking age at a 4-hour party.
 By way of calculation, a half-keg of beer holds approximately 150 12-ounce servings.
 A serving of wine should be approximately 4 ounces per person, or 16 servings per half-gallon container.